daviditco4/sia-tp2/README.md

 ### Arguments

-* `--character-class`: The RPG-like class from which the character will be made
+* `--character-class`: The RPG-like class from which the character will be made (default 'warrior')
-* `--points-available`: The amount of points to distribute among the character's skills
+* `--points-available`: The amount of points to distribute among the character's skills (default 100)
-* `--timeout`: The time limit in seconds to reach the optimal character
+* `--timeout`: The time limit in seconds to reach the optimal character (default 30 mins)
-* `--config-file`: The config file to determine algorithm hyperparameters (as described below)
+* `--config-file`: The config file to determine algorithm hyperparameters (as described below, default 'configs/config.json')
-* `--output-file`: The file to write the output to
+* `--output-file`: The file to write the output to (default 'outputs/temp.csv')

 ### Hyperparameters